faricandrevano/faricandrevano/README.md

 # 💫 About Me:
 I am a Fullstack Mobile Developer with deep expertise in developing end-to-end software applications.
 With a strong background in various technologies and platforms, I seamlessly integrate frontend and backend tasks, creating robust and user-friendly solutions.
+As a Fullstack Mobile Developer, I specialize in cross-platform mobile application development using Flutter or Jetpack Compose, a framework I am highly proficient in.
+I combine UI/UX design creativity with optimal technical performance, delivering engaging and responsive applications across different devices.

 ## 🌐 Socials: